-TOPIC REPORTING REQUIREMENT APTAR'S RESPONSE GRI 408: C hild Labor Management The reporting organization shall report its management approach for child labor using Disclosure 3-3 in GRI 3: Material Topics 2021.
+TOPIC REPORTING REQUIREMENT APTAR'S RESPONSE GRI 408: C Child Labor Management The reporting organization shall report its management approach for child labor using Disclosure 3-3 in GRI 3: Material Topics 2021.
 Aptar complies with the International Labor Organization standards in that regard (Convention N° 138).
 We are committed to ensuring that child labor is not taking place in our company, as child labor deprives children of their childhood, their potential and their dignity and can be harmful to their physical and mental development.
 SUSTAINABLE DEVELOPMENT GOALS 408-1 a.
 Operations and suppliers considered to have significant risk for incidents of: child labor; young workers exposed to hazardous work. b.
 Operations and suppliers considered to have significant risk for incidents of child labor either in terms of: type of operation (such as manufacturing plant) and supplier; countries or geographic areas with operations and suppliers considered at risk. c.
 Measures taken by the organization in the reporting period intended to contribute to the effective abolition of child labor.
 Due to the nature of our business and industry, the risk of incidents of child labor are low.
 Within our Modern Slavery Policy within the Aptar Code of Conduct it is detailed that "the Company is committed to a work environment that is free from Human Trafficking, Forced and Compulsory Labor and Child Labor."
-Within our Sustainable Purchasing Charter, it is detailed that Aptar expects our suppliers to "Not employ child labor or allow any form o exploitation of children, i.e.: Abide the legal minimum age imposed in their country for employment or regarding the age for completing compulsory education; Appropriately adapt tasks, hours of work and working conditions to the age and skill of the employees."

-for violations of these rules, which could result in discharge of employees, subcontractors, or agents.
+Within our Sustainable Purchasing Charter, it is detailed that Aptar expects our suppliers to "Not employ child labor or allow any form of exploitation of children, i.e.: Abide the legal minimum age imposed in their country for employment or regarding the age for completing compulsory education; Appropriately adapt tasks, hours of work and working conditions to the age and skill of the employees."
+None of these activities are tolerated by our company, and we similarly expect that our suppliers prohibit this conduct.
+Aptar takes these prohibitions seriously and may impose significant penalties for violations of these rules, which could result in discharge of employees, subcontractors, or agents.
 Employees having knowledge of such violations must report them immediately.
 Aptar is committed to cooperation with law enforcement or government authorities relating to violations of these rules.